DANS-KNAW/easy-bag-store/docs/04_tutorial.md

         diff -r my-example-bag-v2 out2

+   Again, if you see any output from the last command, that means the directories are different and something went wrong.

 #### Other operations and commands
 You have now seen the most important bag store operations in action: `ADD`, `ENUM` and `GET`.
 The command line